Cray-HPE/docs-csm/operations/power_management/Power_Control_Service/Node_Card_Power_Management.md

 CAPMC API calls provide means for third party software to implement advanced power management strategies using JSON data structures.

-The AMD EPYC node card supports these power limiting and monitoring API calls:
+The ??? node card supports these power limiting and monitoring API calls:

 * `get_power_cap_capabilities`
 * `get_power_cap`
 * `set_power_cap`

+In general, rack-mounted compute nodes do not allow for power limiting of any installed accelerators separately from the node limit.

 Power limit control will only be valid on a compute node when power limiting is enabled, the node is booted, and the node is in the Ready state as seen via the